 2019 National Survey of Organ Donation Attitudes and Practices

-The 2019 National Survey of Organ Donation Attitudes and Practices is a nationally representative survey conducted to understand public opinion about organ donation and transplantation, and how those opinions have shifted over time.
-This survey was completed by 10,000 U.S. adults online or by phone.
+The 2019 National Survey of Organ Donation Attitudes and Practices measured public opinion about organ donation and transplantation.
+This survey was completed by 10,000 U.S. adults.
 Key findings include:

-- Whether they have signed up to be an organ donor and where
+- If they have signed up to be an organ donor and where.

-- Discussion with family members about organ donation and their wish
+- Talking to family members about organ donation and their wish.

-- Sources of information on organ donation in the past year
+- Where they got their information on organ donation in the past year.

-- Binary Response Tables (XLSX - 441 KB) – includes frequency tables with data bars/color coding in the 2019 National Survey report.
+- Binary Response Tables (XLSX - 471 KB) – Frequency tables with data bars/color coding in the 2019 National Survey report.

-- Supplemental Tables (XLSX - 197 KB) – includes non-frequency tables in the 2019 National Survey report.
+- Supplemental Tables (XLSX - 201 KB) – Non-frequency tables in the 2019 National Survey report.

-- Full Response Tables (XLSX - 511 KB) – an additional excel table to supplement the 2019 National Survey report.
-These include proportions and confidence intervals for every response option for all 86 key questions, split by every demographic level.
+- Full Response Tables (XLSX - 523 KB) – Proportions and confidence intervals for every response option for all 86 key survey questions.

-Note: Persons using assistive technology may not be able to fully access information in this PDF file.
-The accompanying Excel File provides equivalent information for the National Survey of Organ Donation Attitudes and Practices, 2019: Report of Findings.
-For assistance, please email email@example.com or call 301-443-3300.
+Note: If you are using assistive technology, you may not be able to fully see all of the information in this PDF file.
+The Excel file with it has the same information for the National Survey of Organ Donation Attitudes and Practices, 2019: Report of Findings.
+For help, please email email@example.com or call 301-443-3300.

 2012 National Survey of Organ Donation Attitudes and Behaviors

-This document reports the results of a 2012 national survey of the American public’s attitudes and behaviors related to organ donation.
-Among the issues addressed by the survey were:
+This report details the findings of the 2012 survey of the American public’s attitudes and behaviors about organ donation.

-View and download the 2012 National Survey report (PDF - 2 MB)
+View and download the 2012 National Survey of Organ Donation Attitudes and Behaviors (PDF - 2 MB) report.